fastruby/skunk/README.md

 Worst StinkScore: 166.44 (lib/skunk/cli/commands/default.rb)
 ```

-The command will run `rubycritic`, so that will generate a RubyCritic overview
+The command will run `rubycritic` and it will try to load code coverage data
-HTML report as well.
+from your `.resultset.json` file.

 Skunk's report will be in the console.
 Use it wisely. :)

+### Comparing one branch vs. another

 ## Known Issues